Help for Teenagers with Migraines

-Migraines are extremely painful and often debilitating for adults, and unfortunately, teens and even children are not immune to migraine attacks.
+Migraines are extremely painful and often debilitating for teens and children.
 Just like adults, teens can also experience dizziness, vertigo, nausea, sensitivity to light and noise, a lack of energy, disturbed vision and other symptoms.

 Teen migraines are often different than adult migraines.
-While adult migraines often last several hours or more and settle on one side of the head, in a child, a migraine may last for as little as one hour and the pain is often felt across the front of the forehead or on both temples.
+While adult migraines often last several hours or more and settle on one side of the head, in a child or young teen, a migraine may last for as little as one hour and the pain is often felt across the front of the forehead or on both temples.

 As a result, childhood migraines are often dismissed as sinus headaches.
 Some pediatric migraines don’t involve headache pain at all.
 Instead, the child or teen may have abdominal pain, vomiting or feelings of vertigo.